scacela/oci-security-rule-bulk-create/README.md

 ```
 4. Format your CIDR ranges into a single column without a header in a `.csv` file, as in [this example](cidrs_demo.csv).

-5. Assign your own variables in `config.py`.
+5. Assign your own values in `config.py`.

 6. Bulk create Security Rules in your OCI environment with:
 ```